 Manuel Farm was one of these properties and has since evolved into one of the most elusive criminal investigations in ARM’s history.

-Owned and operated by Manuel Martinez-Coto, this multi-faceted illegal ‘backyard’ business has been investigated and exposed by ARM and law enforcement on multiple occasions over the past ten years, yet currently is operating as a fully functioning business.
+Owned and operated by Manuel Martinez-Coto, this multi-faceted illegal ‘backyard’ business has been investigated and exposed by ARM and law enforcement on multiple occasions over the past ten years.
+Yet, it is currently operating as a fully functioning business.
 Coto not only illegally butchers animals for human consumption, but he is also a well-established horse killer with a vast underground network of customers suspected to reach nationwide.

-In addition to its undercover investigations at Manuel Farm, ARM has also uncovered hundreds of horse carcasses within a 1000 ft radius of Coto’s property.
-ARM and the Agricultural Unit of the Miami-Dade Police Department have maintained strong suspicions over the years that these remains are directly connected to Coto’s business of killing and selling horse meat for human consumption.
+In addition to its undercover investigations at Manuel Farm, ARM has uncovered hundreds of horse carcasses within a 1000 ft radius of Coto’s property.
+ARM and the Agricultural Unit of the Miami-Dade Police Department have maintained strong suspicions over the years that these remains connect to Coto’s business of killing and selling horse meat for human consumption.

 In 2016, following a sting operation, Coto was arrested and charged with two felony counts of selling/buying/possession of horse meat.
-Although ARM co-created State legislation, making it a felony crime (The Good Horse Slaughter ACT of 2010), Coto’s sentence was reduced to serving one day in jail, of a minimum 1-year sentence, with a 2.5-year probation.
-After five months, his probation period was removed by the Miami-Dade State Attorney’s Office, and he reverted straight back to openly operating his lucrative illegal animal slaughter farm.
+Although ARM co-created State legislation, making it a felony crime (The Good Horse Slaughter ACT of 2010), Coto’s served one day in jail, of a minimum 1-year sentence with 2.5-year probation.
+After five months, the Miami-Dade State Attorney’s Office removed his probation period, and he reverted straight back to openly operating his lucrative illegal animal slaughter farm.